 Safe beekeeping practices

-This note discusses some of the more common occupational health and safety issues affecting beekeepers.
+Common occupational health and safety issues affecting beekeepers.

 Protective clothing and equipment